Psychon-Dev-Studios/freddyHall/README.md

 ## Get Started:
 To get started, you need the following:
 - Python 3.8
-- A Windows 10 or 11 device (Windows 7 may work, this is untested)
+- A Windows 10 / 11 device (Windows 7 may work, this is untested)
 - An internet connection (for setting up and installing Freddy's Hall)

+When you run Freddy's Hall, or the installer, the following dependencies will be installed:
+- Pygame
+- Pygame Widgets
+- Win32Com for Python

+Minimum Specs:
+CPU: intel CORE i5 8th gen w/ hyperthreading enabled, or better
+GPU:
+RAM: 8 GB

 ## Install Freddy's Hall
 Unfortunately, the process to install Freddy's Hall is a bit complicated.
 However, you should be fine if you follow these instructions!